eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 Developers are notified any time that the Global Cluster List is changed.

-For SRE, it is a simple text file stored in GCS.
+The list is a simple text file stored in GCS.
 The format is ```rank clusterID projectID region```.  `rank` is an incrementing number.
 Any new or rebuilt cluster gets assigned the next 'rank' and added to the end of the list.

 The rank is passed from the Global Cluster Utilities to the deployment.
 Its purpose is to provide an abstract unique identifier for the cluster at deployment time without revealing the actual cluster ID.
 This is to avoid the temptation of building deployment scripts that rely on cluster IDs.

+One place rank is useful in a deployment is the Cluster Rank Service (see below).

+Example list file:
 ```
 1 us-c1-gke sixty-empire us-central1
 2 us-e1-gke sixty-empire us-east1